MatthewOwen0519/configure-ad/README.md

     - Create a user name: labuser
     - Create a password
     - Validate and create
-      - Take note of the Resouce Group and Virtual Netowrk (Vnet) that get created at this time
+      - Take note of the Resouce Group and Virtual Network (Vnet) that get created at this time

 <p>